tum-phoenix/drive_ros_config/README.md

 ```

 # More infos on Git submodules
 Git submodules can be confusing at first.
-However, there are a very handy tool to assembles on overall system from different modules in different ways.
+However, they are a very handy tool to assembles on overall system from different modules in different ways.

 ## Some ressources on Git submodules
 - [Short Tutorial Video](https://www.youtube.com/watch?v=UQvXst5I41I)